SimonVerhoeven/archunit-demo/README.md

 Testing your architecture, is both an aide to ascertain that the architecture is being implemented consistently, and also makes it easier for people onboarding to get a grasp of what it is.

-One of the advantages of ArchUnit is also that it "just" another test, and does not need any special infrastructure/new language/... it's just plain old java that can be evaluated with an unit testing tool like JUnit.
+One of the advantages of ArchUnit is also that it "just" another test, and does not need any special infrastructure/new language/... it's just plain old Java that can be evaluated with a unit testing tool like JUnit.

 ***